 “A lot of times when I tell people this place is haunted I’m bound to get a look, ” the bellman says.
 I wonder if we should be listening to ghost stories right before bed, but can’t pull myself away.
 The bellman’s talk (given nightly) has been fascinating, covering the hotel’s history from when it almost blew away in hurricane-force winds during construction, to which celebrities and dignitaries have stayed here over the years.
 (Ironically, the Prince of Wales, Edward VIII, for whom the hotel was named never visited it.)
 And now, ghost stories… but rather than getting the chills, as I look up at the hotel’s timber beams and huge chandelier, I feel nostalgia for days gone by.

 Designated a National Historic Site in 1993, the Prince of Wales Hotel maintains a rustic but elegant charm.
 The hand-operated elevator is one of the oldest in Canada (a bellman can operate it for you), and the rooms are very much like they were almost a century ago, but some features (like the bathrooms) have been modernized.
-From our fourth floor windows, we look south on Upper Waterton Lake, and west at The Bear’s Hump to the west – a beautiful hike we will do after dinner since it’s short and close by.
+From our fourth floor windows, we look south on Upper Waterton Lake, and west at The Bear’s Hump – a beautiful little hike that’s walking distance from the hotel.
 Spacious suites and rooms with balconies are also available, but all have wonderful views.

 The Prince of Wales Hotel is located in Waterton Lakes National Park, about 2.5 hours south of Calgary, “where the mountains meet the prairies.”